Komodo-pty/artemis-hunter/README.md

 Well then this is the tool suite for you!

-Artemis helps Pentesters hunt for reverse shells.
+Artemis helps Pentesters hunt for Web shells and Reverse shells.

 ## Functionality
 Artemis generates payloads in various languages for Linux or Windows targets, provides tips for stabilizing the shell, and spawns a listener for you.